Loch Melfort Hotel Enviromental Statement

 Since we purchased the hotel in September 2008 we have strived to minimise the harmful effects and maximise the beneficial influences which our activities have on the environment and are actively aiming to introduce as many environmentally friendly initiatives as we can.

 As proof of our commitment to the environment we have already implemented many measures including:

-- Our Staff are made fully aware of our sustainable ethos when joining the company and are encouraged to suggest new ideas to the Green Team which meets informally on a regular basis to discuss new initiatives.
-Sub-contractors & suppliers are also made aware of our Environmental Ethos.
+- Our Staff are made fully aware of our sustainable ethos when joining the company and are encouraged to suggest new ideas.

 - We have resourced Scottish luxury bathroom miniatures and use refillable pump dispensers in our main house lavatories, helping to reduce plastic bottles to landfill by 97%.

-- Low energy light bulbs have replaced 70% of bulbs.
+- Low energy light bulbs have replaced 90% of bulbs.
 A specialist consultant has undertaken an inspection and audit on all lighting.
 Radiators have thermostatic valves enabling staff & guests to control the room temperatures.
-We have installed light sensors in our Main House wash rooms and downstairs corridor.
+We have installed light sensors in many areas of the main house.

 - Our water supply comes from a local spring behind the hotel.
-We use sand and UV filters to produce the freshest and clearest spring water direct to each room.
+We use filters and UV treatment to produce the freshest spring water direct to each room.
 We have replaced the original sewage system, and our organic reed bed sewerage system has been recently replaced too.

 When toilet cisterns come up for renewal they are replaced with smaller dual flush cisterns.
 We are working on reducing flush volume from 7 litres to 6 litres in all our toilets.